Sozomen: Writings on Church history

-Sozomen wrote two works on church history, of which only the second one is extant.
+Sozomen wrote two works on church history, of which only the second is extant.

 His first work covered the history of the Church, from the Ascension of Jesus to the defeat of Licinius in 323, in twelve books.
 His sources for it included Eusebius of Caesarea, the Clementine homilies, Hegesippus, and Sextus Julius Africanus.

 Sozomen's second work continues approximately where his first work left off.
 He wrote it in Constantinople, around the years 440 to 443 and dedicated it to Emperor Theodosius II.

 The work is structured into nine books, roughly arranged along the reigns of Roman Emperors: